 Question 4: My daughter doesn’t write down her assignments since she thinks she can remember them.
 What are some tools we can use to work on this?

 This one is much more common than you would think.
 The best solution?

-First, set the expectation: they need to record there assignments somewhere.
+First, set the expectation: they need to record their assignments somewhere.
 Then (and this is the key) allow them to choose how they’d like to do that.
-Whether it’s a good old fashioned pencil and paper in a planner or agenda book, or by using an app on their phone, when kids get to choose the method, they’re much more likely to follow through.
+Whether it’s a good old-fashioned pencil and paper in a planner or agenda book, or by using an app on their phone, when kids get to choose the method, they’re much more likely to follow through.

-Now keep in mind, writing down assignments is an important first step, but it’ll only take you so far without learning how to get organized and prioritize.
-Organization starts when your child walks through the front door after school get home, and should be an integral part of the evening routine each school night before they go to bed.
+Now keep in mind that writing down assignments is an important first step, but it’ll only take you so far without learning how to get organized and prioritize.
+Organization starts when your child walks through the front door after school, and should be an integral part of the evening routine each school night before they go to bed.
 Here are some easy organization tips you can implement in addition to recording assignments.

 As it turns out, this problem is actually very similar in nature to the “Super Bowl Kids” problem, in that students often procrastinate more the larger the project.
 And long-term assignments that may span an entire month or quarter exacerbate this tendency.

 Because these projects are so large though, simply jumping into work generally makes the issue worse rather than better.
 Instead, we need to add in some planning into the process, and this is where you can help.

 A great way to do this is to make Sunday dinners the jumping-off point for planning.
 They’re already at the table, away from distractions, so start by tacking on 15-20 minutes either before or after dinner to review upcoming assignments for the week.